adebowale-aienergy/solarforecastai/models/readme.txt

 Models

-This folder contains documentation for the trained models used in SolarForecastAI.
+This folder contains documentation for the trained models used in SolarForecastai.

 Models Available